scylladb/scylladb/README.md

-#Urchin
+#Scylla

-##Building Urchin
+##Building Scylla

-In addition to required packages by Seastar, the following packages are required by Urchin.
+In addition to required packages by Seastar, the following packages are required by Scylla.

 ### Submodules
-Urchin uses submodules, so make sure you pull the submodules first by doing:
+Scylla uses submodules, so make sure you pull the submodules first by doing:
 ```
 git submodule init
 git submodule update --recursive
 ```

-### Building urchin on Fedora
+### Building scylla on Fedora
 Installing required packages:

 ```